 Old Cowtown Museum

 Have something fun to do in Wichita that would be worth us coming out to write about?
-Let us know simply by e-mailing us with your information.
-We are always open to suggestions.
+Let us know by e-mailing us your suggestion!

 Did you love the article and want to help continue the free content at Wichita By E.B.?
 You can help keep our site going with a simple one-time or recurring donation.
 Your contribution is appreciated.